Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 The North Rim boasts breathtaking vistas of the canyon, with a different perspective from the South Rim.
 The layers of rock are even more colorful here, and the Colorado River appears like a thin ribbon far below.

 Be sure to take the 23-mile scenic Cape Royal Road drive.
 The road is a paved two-lane with many switchbacks.
 You drive through Cottonwood, Ponderosa Pines, and Spruce forests as you make your way to the canyon rim viewpoints.
-Wildlife is abundant on the north rim.
+Wildlife is abundant on the North Rim.

 Point Imperial looking toward Saddle Mountain